Finance (Corporate Finance) (MSc)Back

 Applicants must normally have

-- a 2H1 degree or equivalent in a business programme or
+- a Second Class Honours Grade I in a primary honours degree (NFQ, Level 8) or equivalent in a business programme or

-- Expectation of graduating with a 2H1 degree or equivalent in a business programme in the year of entry or
+- Expectation of graduating with a Second Class Honours Grade I in a primary honours degree (NFQ, Level 8) or equivalent in a business programme in the year of entry or

-- A 2H1 degree or equivalent in a cognate discipline with a quantitative element.
+- A Second Class Honours Grade I in a primary honours degree (NFQ, Level 8) or equivalent in a cognate discipline with a quantitative element.

-Applicants who achieve a 2H2 degree, in either a business degree or a degree in a cognate discipline with a quantitative element, will be assessed on a case by case basis.
+Applicants who achieve a Second Class Honours Grade II in a primary honours degree (NFQ, Level 8), in either a business degree or a degree in a cognate discipline with a quantitative element, will be assessed on a case by case basis.

 If you are applying with Qualifications obtained outside Ireland and you wish to verify if you meet the minimum academic and English language requirements for this programme, please view the grades comparison site.